 Use Convenient Pumping Equipment

-Similarly, the size of the breast shield and suction speed of the pump will also have an impact on your milk output.
+Low-quality pumps or the ones that are operated by batteries are good only if you are going to use them a few times.
+Similarly, the size of the breast shield and the suction speed of the pump will also have an impact on your milk output.

 Read the breast pump manual thoroughly to understand how to use it properly – there are settings that are important to mimic the sucking of a baby.
 If you still do not get how to use it, go to the manufacturerís site.

-Set Up a Peaceful Area to Increase Milk Supply When Pumping
+Set Up a Peaceful Area To Increase Milk Supply When Pumping

 While it’s important to focus on pumping while you are actively pumping, don’t focus so much that you get stressed about it.
 Cover the bottles up with socks so you don’t look at the supply, sometimes that can cause us more stress at the moment.